oVirt/ovirt-site/source/uncategorized/quantum-ipam-integration.html.md

 <!-- -->

-*   Layer 2 driver - The module responsible to create the network locally.
+*   Interface driver - The module responsible to connect the DHCP to the network locally on the host.

 <!-- -->